SizableDeMerit/notes/README.md

 ## Introduction

-Welcome to a repository filled with vibrant and captivating text files!
-Each file within this repository holds its unique story, waiting for you to explore its wonders.
-From poetry to prose, from code snippets to philosophical musings - discover a world of endless possibilities.
+Welcome to a repository filled with vibrant and captivating text files designed assist a dev

 ## Files